thinkingmachines/christmAIs/README.md

 ```shell
 $ git clone https://github.com/thinkingmachines/christmAIs.git
 ```
+You'll be prompted for your username and password.
+If you have 2FA enabled as you should, you need to [use a private token](https://github.com/settings/tokens) instead of your password.

 It is highly-recommended to use a virtual environment to set this project up and install the dependencies: